Sidra-B/tau_gated_vector_project/README.md

 Tau Gated Vector Project
-Objective: Design "auto-gated" gene therapy vectors that trigger therapeutic expression only in neurons with tau pathology.
+Objective: Design autogated gene therapy vectors that trigger therapeutic expression only in neurons with tau pathology.

 Strategy
 - Mechanism: Use tau-induced cryptic splicing as a biological "ON" switch.